-- 1. Press the menu button. - The operating modes menu opens.
-2. Select the "Settings" operating mode. - The first basic setting appears. - 3.
-Use the rotary selector to change the values. - Touch the ∨ arrow to switch to the next basic settings. - Press the menu button to save.
+- 1. Press the On/Off button. - Press the menu button.
+The operating modes menu opens.
+Select the "Settinge" operating mode. - Select the "Settings" operating mode.
+The first basic setting appears and can be changed using the rotary selector. - 4.
+Touch the > arrow. - 5.
+Use the rotary selector to change the values. - 6.
+Use the > arrow to switch to the next basic settings. - 7.
+Press the menu button to save.
 "Save" or "Discard" appears on the display.